7xeh/SpicyLyricTranslate/README.md

 ## API

-The extension exposes a global API for advanced users:
+A global API is available for advanced usage:

 ```javascript
 // Enable translation